A deliciously thick, creamy mango and peach smoothie that is healthy and full of flavor – the perfect smoothie recipe for breakfast or snack!

 - Protein Powder: If you are drinking this smoothie post-workout, add half a scoop of protein powder while blending.

-- Vegan: use almond milk, coconut milk, or oat milk, and substitute greek yogurt with plant-based yogurt (like coconut yogurt).
+- Vegan: use almond milk, coconut milk, or oat milk, and substitute Greek yogurt with plant-based yogurt (like coconut yogurt).
 Use sweeteners like maple syrup or agave.

-- Nut butter: Add a tablespoon of peanut butter or almond butter to add creaminess and nutty flavor to this smoothie recipe.
+- Nut butter: Add a tablespoon of homemade peanut butter or almond butter to add creaminess and nutty flavor to this smoothie recipe.

 - Whole grains and Seeds: You can add rolled oats, chia seeds, flax seeds, or hemp seeds for an extra boost of plant protein, fiber, healthy fats, and omega-3s.